 Accommodations: Students live in dormitory housing on campus in single rooms.
 Sussex does not have a meal plan – clusters of rooms on the same floor share kitchen facilities.
 There are also a number of restaurants on campus.

-Dates: Spring or Year only.
-Academic year runs from September to mid June; spring semester runs from mid-January to mid-June.
+Dates: Semester or Year.
+Fall term runs from September to December; spring semester runs from mid-January to mid-June.